 Nov 5: Howard University Medical School opens, becoming the first in the United States to train African American doctors.

-Nov 23: Louis Ducos du Hauron was granted a patent on a process for making colour photographs.
+Nov 23: Louis Arthur Ducos du Hauron is granted a patent on a process for making color photographs.

-Elizabeth Keckley, former slave, published Behind the Scenes- Thirty Years a Slave and Four Years in the White House.
+Elizabeth Keckley, former slave, publishes Behind the Scenes: Or, Thirty Years a Slave, and Four Years in the White House.

-Jul 9: United States Constitution adopted the 14th Amendment.
+Jul 9: United States Constitution adopts the 14th Amendment.

-Sept 28: The Opelousas Massacre takes place: White Americans in opposition to the Reconstruction and African American voting kill an estimated 250 African Americans in Opelousas, LA.
+Sept 28: The Opelousas Massacre takes place—White Americans in opposition to Reconstruction and African American voting kill an estimated 250 African Americans in Opelousas, LA.

-The Klu Klux Klan evolves into a hooded terrorist organization known to its members as “The Invisible Empire of the South”.
+The Ku Klux Klan evolves into a hooded terrorist organization known to its members as “The Invisible Empire of the South.”

-Jan 1: William Henry Lewis was born and later became the first black athlete chosen to play on Amherst (MA) College’s football team
+Jan 1: William Henry Lewis is born and later becomes the first Black athlete chosen to play on Amherst (MA) College’s football team.

-First written account of a football game played in Quebec, Canada
+First written account of a football game is played in Quebec, Canada.